itkimura/My-Internship-process-2023/README.md

 This way, the recruiter can see that you are a hard worker, friendly, collaborative etc. The wording is important.

 ## Format matters
 You don't need to be a  graphic designer, yet, think about readability.
-Important text should d  be large and written on top, detailed explanations should be small, and use a list if you have several explanations.
+Important text should be large and written on top, detailed explanations should be small, and use a list if you have several explanations.

 ### Example I
 <img width="573" alt="Screenshot 2023-03-07 at 22 24 37" src="https://user-images.githubusercontent.com/61685238/223545208-f1f58b99-6cdf-4d51-b955-d93d1c7041ce.png">